IIDrGeekII/checkpoint_object_explorer/README.md

 6. It will then create a folder with name "exported_files" in the current directory.
 7. All the files that are created will be saved in the above mentioned folder.
 ```
-The script uses the "jq" command-line tool to parse the JSON output of the **"mgmt_cli"** command and extract the relevant information.
+This script uses the "jq" command-line tool to parse the JSON output of the **"mgmt_cli"** command and extract the relevant information.

 To execute this program, follow these steps: